musakanneh/simple_shell/README.md

 does it know how to run programs and interprets user inputs?
 Well, you are in the right pod!
 This project dissects the shell program that allows you to even [explain to anyone](https://fs.blog/2012/04/feynman-technique/) without the use of the internet :) Excited, noe let's dig in!
 ![alt text](https://s3.amazonaws.com/intranet-projects-files/holbertonschool-low_level_programming/235/shell.jpeg)
 ## Description
-A Unix shell is a command-line interpreter or shell that provides a command line user interface for Unix-like operating systems.
-The shell is both an interactive command language and a scripting language, and is used by the operating system to control the execution of the system using shell scripts, [read more](https://en.wikipedia.org/wiki/Unix_shell).
-In this project, we will be implementing a simple UNIX command interpreter from the ground ^-^.
+The simple shell is an application that reads lines from either a file or the terminal, interprets them, and executes them.
+I most cases, it provides a command line user interface for Unix-like operating systems, where can interactively type directly to the running shell or pipe in shell scripts. [read more](https://en.wikipedia.org/wiki/Unix_shell).
+In this project, we designed and implemented a simple UNIX command line interpreter from the ground ^-^.

-## Things to keep in mind as you explore this work
-- How does a shell work?
-- What is a pid and a ppid?
-- How to manipulate the environment of the current process
-- How to create processes?
-- How does the shell use the PATH to find the programs?
-- How to execute another program with the execve system call?
-- How to suspend the execution of a process until one of its children terminates?
-What is EOF / “end-of-file”?
-## General Requirements
+## General requirements to consider
 - All our files will be compiled on Ubuntu 14.04 LTS
 - Our C programs and functions will be compiled with gcc 4.8.4 using the flags ```-Wall -Werror -Wextra and -pedantic ```
 - Our files ends end with a new line, with no memory leaks